CalderJohnson/discord-nuke-bot/README.md

 # nuke-bot

-Example creation of how a destructive bot could be used to wrongfully "nuke" or destroy a discord server
+Penetration testing project, example creation of how a destructive bot could be used to wrongfully "nuke" or destroy a discord server in an effort to promote security on the platform.

 **Commands:**